front-commerce/developers.front-commerce.com/source/docs/advanced/graphql/dataloaders-and-cache-invalidation.md

 If the product `PANT-01` was an upsell of all other products in the `pants` category, the inventory API would be requested again when resolving the `upsells.qty` field.
 Query-level caching prevents those extra-calls, by reusing the response from `products.qty` that has already been fetched previously to resolve data.

+### Clearing the cache

+Clearing the cache depends on which magento is used.
+For Magento1 please refer to [Magento 1 advanced section](/docs/magento1/advanced.html#Clearing-Front-Commerce-cache), and for Magento2 please refer to [Magento 2 advanced section](/docs/magento2/advanced.html#Clearing-Front-Commerce-cache)

 ## What are DataLoaders?

 DataLoader is a pattern promoted by Facebook, from their internal implementations, to solve problems with data fetching.
 We use this name because it is the name of the reference implementation in Javascript: [graphql/dataloader](https://github.com/graphql/dataloader).